An ecological survey may be required as part of a planning application if justified by the nature of the development site and its setting.

 Adverse impacts on biodiversity include

-It is clear that irreplaceable habitats such as ancient woodland and old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds elsewhere.
+It is clear that irreplaceable habitats such as ancient woodland and indeed old species-rich grassland cannot be ‘replaced’ by simply planting trees or sowing wildflower seeds elsewhere.

 See below for SSSIs*